EDAG Worldwide

 One clean room – many different projects

 A plant manufacturer offering the possibility of assembling plants and components in a clean room is without doubt a unique selling point.
-Incidentally, an additional interesting piece of information is that, once EDAG PS has carried out the appropriate quality measures, it is also permissible for the ISO 7 class clean room to be used to manufacture production equipment that will later be used in clean rooms in the much stricter ISO 6 class; one instance of this was the qualification of a heavy-duty robot (1,500 kg payload) for the high-precision and ergonomic positioning of components in an assembly application that was subsequently put into operation in the end customer's clean room (ISO 6 class).
+By the way, an interesting side note is that, following suitable quality measures on the part of EDAG PS, production equipment can also be manufactured in the ISO 7 class cleanroom that will later be used in cleanrooms of the much stricter ISO 6 class; one instance of this was the qualification of a heavy-duty robot (1,500 kg payload) for the high-precision and ergonomic positioning of components in an assembly application that was subsequently put into operation in the end customer's clean room (ISO 6 class).

 textbild-2-reinraum-edag-ps